compneuro-ncu/reproducible-neuroimaging/docs/source/bids.rst

 Data collected with an fMRI scanner are initially stored in DICOM format.
 In the first step, we have to convert our data from DICOM to NIfTI format.

-To do this, we can use `dcm2niix <https://github.com/rordenlab/dcm2niix>`_, which is open-source software that runs on macOS, Linux, and Windows, typically without requiring any third-party dependencies.
+.. seealso:: To perform such file conversion, we recommend using `dcm2niix format <https://github.com/rordenlab/dcm2niix>`_, which is an open-source software that runs on macOS, Linux, and Windows, typically without requiring any third-party dependencies.
+At the bottom of the documentation available on GitHub, you can find other linked alternatives, e.g. `HeuDiConv <https://github.com/nipy/heudiconv>`_ which may facilitate the process of creating BIDS validate datasets and additionaly, this converter does integrate with DataLad by placing converted and original data under git/git-annex version control system.

 2. **Create folder structure**

 BIDS relies on a particular folder structure and naming scheme of files.